 2.Configure MQTT connection

 You should use your channel URI to connect the MQTT client to the broker.
-If you use SSL connection to port 8883, you

-    can hardly see the message details, so we recommend to use the unencrypted session for debug purposes.
+If you use an SSL connection to port 8883, you can hardly see the message details, so we recommend using the unencrypted session for debug purposes.

 3.Test MQTT connection

 Subscribe your client for some topic with MQTT API data, do some manual publishing or just try to reproduce the error-causing situation.

 Use HEX viewer to analyze what’s inside the MQTT connection.
 E.g. this is the CONNECT packet